Security

 Single sign-on with Google and LinkedIn is supported and uses the standard OAuth 2.0 flow.
 We store only the tokens we need to identify you on return visits.

-When you connect a LinkedIn sender, the authorization tokens are encrypted at rest with AES-256-GCM using a fresh nonce per write.
-The encryption key is held in a server-only environment variable (32 bytes, hex-encoded), never checked into the codebase, never transmitted to the frontend.
+Customer-provided integration secrets, such as Slack webhook URLs, Telegram bot tokens, and HubSpot access tokens, are encrypted at rest with AES-256-GCM using a fresh nonce per write.
+The encryption key is held in a server-only environment variable and is never transmitted to the frontend.

 Webhooks